fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/download/transactions.md

 ### TimePeriod (object)
+This TimePeriodObject can fall into different categories based on the request.
++ subaward files in download
+    See the Subaward Search category defined in [SubawardSearchTimePeriodObject](../../../search_filters.md#subaward-search-time-period-object)
++ transaction files in download
-This TimePeriodObject falls into the Transaction Search category and are defined in [TransactionSearchTimePeriodObject](../../../search_filters.md#transaction-search-time-period-object)
+    See the Transaction Search category defined in [TransactionSearchTimePeriodObject](../../../search_filters.md#transaction-search-time-period-object)

 ### Location (object)
 + `country`(required, string)